Frequently asked questions

 - My service charge statement says I owe Curo money.
 Do I have to pay this now?

 If you’re Curo tenant or Shared Owner, you don’t have to pay this now.
 The charge will be carried forward into the following year.
 We will pick any adjustments up with your estimates later in the year and tell you what you can expect to pay in April.
 This is standard practice across the housing sector and is designed to stop one-off charges being made.
-This year, like last year, we will be looking to cap increases by making sure charges don’t increase by more than £10 a week on your 2016/17 charges.
-We will review this next year.

 If you are a leaseholder, under the terms of your lease you do have to pay the adjustment on demand within 30 days.
 If making this payment will be difficult, please get in contact with us.